Raid Boss Overview – Tapu Bulu

 Charged Moves

-Charged moves determine Tapu Bulu’s real damage output.
+Charged moves define Tapu Bulu’s real offensive value.

 Charged Moves Table